TL;DR ⏩

-5 Best free audio transcription software in 2026
+The best free audio transcription software are:

 Free audio transcription tools fall into two buckets: